Tgb03/gtfo-speedrun-maps/README.md

 2. Press `Download ZIP`.
 3. Extract wherever you wish to save the files.

+Using this method you need to redownload the zip or new files manually to update.

 #### Method 2: Download Git Repository

 1. Download Git from https://git-scm.com/downloads